goldbachnext/hiring-challenges/senior-javascript-adserving/README.md

 Implement a simple lazy loading functionality that requests the ads when they enter the viewport.
 In the `registerAdSlot` function is a marked line where you could start implementing this feature.

+### Timing

+We expect these tasks to take no more than 4 hours.
+We will discuss how long you took during the follow up call.

 ## Setup the project

 ```bash